shea08/shea08.github.io/blog.md

 * * *

 <b> Galaxy S10 Switch Pros </b>
--Great tech specs
+  * Great tech specs
--Best in-class AMOLED display (A+)
+  * Best in-class AMOLED display (A+)
--Its what I know and has been my daily driver for many years -Front faced charging for the new Galaxy Buds seems pretty convenient (not a deal-breaker)
+  * Its what I know and has been my daily driver for many years
+  * Front faced charging for the new Galaxy Buds seems pretty convenient (not a deal-breaker)

 . . .

 <b> Galaxy S10 Switch Cons </b>
--Galaxy S10 will lock me into the Android environment
+  * Galaxy S10 will lock me into the Android environment

 * * *